ma-chengyuan/just-latex/README.md

 All configuration items are defined in `config.rs` with their default values.

+### Modes
+Just-latex can operate in PDF or DVI/XDV mode, with PDF mode being the default.
+The speeds are similar.
+These modes differ in the intermediate format used.

+Under PDF mode, just-latex instructs LaTeX engines to produce PDFs and dvisvgm to convert PDFs.
+Everything works great except that dvisvgm converts all texts to SVG paths with PDF input.
+As a result, the SVGs are bloated and the texts aren't selectable.
+Just-latex's internal optimizer is designed specifically for this painspot and could alleviate this problem greatly when the SVGs are not compressed, but not by that much after they are.

+Under DVI/XDV mode, dvisvgm can keep the texts and embed efficiently subsetted fonts in its output, resulting in much leaner SVGs and faster load time.
+(Unfortunately, the texts are still not selectable due to the use of fragment identifiers.
+This is being worked on.)
+In addition, browsers will be rendering the texts in fragments with the same text-rendering stack as body texts, so hopefully the rendering will be more consistent and faster.
+The caveat, though, is that DVI and XDV are almost-dead formats so some packages (notably TikZ in some scenarios) may need special configurations to work with them properly.
+Just-latex's internal SVG optimizer is also incompatible with DVI/XDV mode due to how usvg works, so it must be disabled.

+To switch modes, set `mode = "pdf"` or `"dvi"` or `"xdv"` in your config file.
+DVI mode works for pdfLaTeX only and XDV works for XeLaTeX only, so make sure the mode matches the engine you choose.
+Just-latex does not support a similar mode for LuaLaTeX because `dvilualatex` is ... well, not that useful for most cases.
+Use PDF mode if you have to use LuaLaTeX.
+(In general, LuaLaTeX is not a good choice because it is innately slower, a problem especially annoying when converting a large batch of documents.)

 ## Tips
 Everything in `$$`s is treated as math by Pandoc and just-latex will normally surround it with `\[` and `\]`.
 To write LaTeX without being surrounded in a math environment, you can:
 * Start the first line in `$$` with `%raw`.
 The program will detect this.
 Or,